Warblefly/MultimediaTools-mingw-w64/README.md

 * libtwolame — library to encode MPEG Layer II audio (MP2)
  * twolame — encoder for MPEG Layer II audio (MP2)
 * Vim — Vi Improved, a version of the venerable vi screen editing program
+ * vim — the original editor running in a command shell window
  * gvim — Vim running in a Windows graphical window, with menus, etc.
 * libXML2 — library for handling XML
  * xmlcatalog — parses the catalog file and queries it for the entities